 Major in History

-For a chart providing an overview of the work of the History major in each academic year, please visit https://majormaps.vcu.edu/Major/history.
+To learn how to maximize your experience as a History major, see the Major Map Chart which provides an overview of the work of the History major in each academic year.

 Overview of Major Requirements

 The history major consists of 36 credits.
 This concentration must include the following:

 - 12 credits in 100-level area survey courses